orbitalquark/textadept/docs/api.md

 #### `events.BUILD_OUTPUT` (string)

 Emitted when executing a project's build shell command.
-  By default, output is printed to the message buffer.
+  By default, output is printed to the output buffer.
 In order to override this behavior, connect to the event with an index of `1` and return `true`.
   Arguments: